morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 into orbit (NASA was re-constituted as a space agency a year after the launch of Sputnik 1).

+## Laudan's model: evolving research traditions

 The problem with a Kuhnian account is that it denies the possibility of any kind of *evolution* in a science.
 There's essentially two states: stability and crisis.
 In practice, this is why more sophisticed philosophers of science, like Larry Laudan, use more nuanced models.

-[Barbara Von Eckardt's excellent "What is Cognitive Science?"](https://mitpress.mit.edu/books/what-cognitive-science) builds on
-Laudan's work to map out a different model.
+[Barbara Von Eckardt's excellent "What is Cognitive Science?"](https://mitpress.mit.edu/books/what-cognitive-science) builds on Laudan's work to map out a different model.
 In this model, sciences are driven by a community following one of several possible research traditions.
 Because a research tradition (which is a set of methods and related assumptions) can *evolve*, sciences can progress without going through a crisis.